electro-smith/DaisySP/README.md

 Here are ways that you can get involved:
 - Make new DSP modules.
 See issues labeled "feature".
 - Port existing DSP modules from other open source projects(MIT).
 See issues labeled "port".
 - Fix problems with existing modules.
-See issues labeled "bug".
+See issues labeled "bug" and/or "polish".
 - Test existing functionality and make issues.

-Before working on code, please check out our contribution guidelines Wiki page and StyleGuide.pdf in /doc/
+Before working on code, please check out our contribution guidelines Wiki page and StyleGuide.pdf in `/doc/`

 ### License
 DaisySP is licensed with the permissive MIT open source license.